krisarmstrong/seed/docs/wiki/Broadcom-WiFi.md

 # Broadcom Wi-Fi Adapters

 ⚠️ **Limited Support** - Broadcom adapters have varying levels of Linux support.
-Some models work well, others have significant limitations. **Not recommended** as a first choice for LuminetIQ.
+Some models work well, others have significant limitations. **Not recommended** as a first choice for The Seed.

 [← Back to Home](Home)